Generic Name: triamcinolone acetonide, povidone-iodine, isopropyl alcohol

 INDICATIONS FOR USE:

 Gebauer's Pain Ease Medium Stream Spray and Mist Spray are vapocoolants (skin refrigerants) intended for topical application to skin, intact mucous membranes (oral cavity, nasal passage ways and the lips) and minor open wounds.
-Pain Ease instantly controls pain associated with injections (venipuncture, IV starts, cosmetic procedures), minor surgical procedures (such as lancing boils, incisions, drainage of small abscesses and sutures) and the temporary relief of minor sports injuries (sprains, bruising, cuts and abrasions).
+Pain Ease instantly controls pain associated with injections (venipuncture, IV starts, cosmetic procedures), minor surgical procedures (such as lancing boils, incision and drainage of small abscesses and sutures) and the temporary relief of minor sports injuries sprains, bruising, cuts and abrasions.

 1. Do not spray in the eyes.

 2. Do not use this product on persons with poor circulation or insensitive skin.

 3. When used to produce local freezing of tissues, adjacent skin areas should be protected by an application of petrolatum.

 4. The freezing and thawing process may be painful, and freezing may lower local resistance to infection and delay healing.

 5. Over application of the product might cause frostbite and/or alter skin pigmentation.

 6. Do not use on large areas of damaged skin, puncture wounds, animal bites or serious wounds.

 7. Apply only to intact mucous membranes.